Ondati Girls Secondary School

-Ondati Mixed Secondary School is a community run mixed secondary school in Ondati village, Ndhiwa Subcounty, Homabay County Nyanza, in western Kenya.
-It is located 3 km from NDHIWA SUKARI INDUSTRY, HOMABAY, KENYA.
-The school was established in 2009 as a girls-only school, catering for 100 girls, both day students and boarders.
+Ondati Girls Secondary School is a community run girls' secondary school in Ondati village, Nyanza, in western Kenya.
+It is located 18km from Rongo.
+Established in 2009 the school caters to 100 girls, both day students and boarders.
 The school receives no government subsidy and is financed through a combination of student fees and income generated from a number of school enterprises.
-Since then, the school has expanded to become a mixed day secondary school, providing quality education to both boys and girls.